Kingxukai/linux/Documentation/arch/arm64/acpi_object_usage.rst

        -  Section 13: SMBus interfaces

-This also means that there is no support for the following objects:
+This also means that there is no support for the woke following objects:

 ====   =========================== ====   ==========
 Name   Section                     Name   Section